Suetonius: Life

 Gaius Suetonius Tranquillus was probably born about AD 69, a date deduced from his remarks describing himself as a "young man" 20 years after Nero's death.
-His place of birth is disputed, but most scholars place it in Hippo Regius, a small north African town in Numidia, in modern-day Algeria.
+His place of birth is disputed, but most scholars place it in Hippo Regius (the modern Annaba), at the time a small north African town in Numidia, in modern-day Algeria.
 It is certain that Suetonius came from a family of moderate social position, that his father, Suetonius Laetus, was a tribune belonging to the equestrian order (tribunus angusticlavius) in Legio XIII Gemina, and that Suetonius was educated when schools of rhetoric flourished in Rome.

 Suetonius was a close friend of senator and letter-writer Pliny the Younger.
 Pliny describes him as "quiet and studious, a man dedicated to writing".
 Pliny helped him buy a small property and interceded with the Emperor Trajan to grant Suetonius immunities usually granted to a father of three, the ius trium liberorum, because his marriage was childless.
 Through Pliny, Suetonius came into favour with Trajan and Hadrian.
 Suetonius may have served on Pliny's staff when Pliny was imperial governor (legatus Augusti pro praetore) of Bithynia and Pontus (northern Asia Minor) between 110 and 112.
 Under Trajan he served as secretary of studies (precise functions are uncertain) and director of Imperial archives.
 Under Hadrian, he became the emperor's secretary.
-Hadrian later dismissed Suetonius for his alleged affair with the empress Vibia Sabina.
+According to the controversial and factually loose Historia Augusta, Hadrian later dismissed Suetonius for an affair with the empress Vibia Sabina.